FedeClaudi/Term.jl/docs/src/basics/tprint.md

 ```
 But, we are working on a `highlight` feature that will be able to parse strings and color their elements correctly.
 Like this:
 ```@example
-import Term: tprint, highlight, theme tprint(highlight("This is a: 1 of type ::Int64 this is a function print", theme))
+import Term: tprint, highlight tprint(highlight("This is a: 1 of type ::Int64 this is a function print"))
 ```